 Human resources (HR) manager

-As an HR manager, you may have responsibility for workforce planning or work for one or more directorates (eg surgery, day care or accident and emergency) where you will provide HR support and advice to the general manager responsible for that directorate.
+As an HR manager, you may have responsibility for workforce planning or work for one or more directorates, such as surgery or accident and emergency where you will provide HR support and advice.
 This might involve:

 - advising on the redeployment of staff from a ward that is closing